inBeat/inbeat-website/content/top-influencers/tiktok/tattoo-artists/italy/_index.md

 ---
-title: Top 10 Tattoo-Artists TikTok Influencers In Italy In 2022
+title: Top 10 Tattoo-Artists TikTok Influencers In Italy In 2023
 description: >-
-  Find top tattoo-artists TikTok influencers in Italy in 2022.
-Most popular hashtags: #perte #foryou #neiperte #tattoo.
+  Find top tattoo-artists TikTok influencers in Italy in 2023.
+Most popular hashtags: #perte #foryou #tattoo #neiperte.
 platform: TikTok
 hits: 10
-text_top: Discover the most popular TikTok profiles on inBeat.
+text_top: See the top-rated TikTok accounts on inBeat.
-text_bottom: Our search engine holds 10 TikTok influencers like this in Italy for you to contact.
+text_bottom: inBeat aggregates 10 TikTok influencers like this in Italy for you to collaborate.
 profiles:
   - username: "yuribuccarello"
     fullname: >-